Dileepkv/Learn_C_the_Hard_Way/README.md

 # This repository contains algorithms and codes for commonly asked questions in technical interviews

+  *Method to decide if two strings are anagrams or not *Convert Big endian to little endian
+  *HashTable

 ## Searching and Sorting

   1. Binary Search